Abated Mass of Flesh: History

-On April 12, 2017, the band released their sixth EP titled Lacerated.
+On April 12, 2017, the band released their 6th EP titled "Lacerated."
 The EP was recorded and mixed by Zack and was once again released through Sevared Records.
 Right after the release, the band returned to Mexico to play Exodo Fest once again.
-A few months later on August 25, 2017, the band released their second album, Eternal Harvest.
+A few months later on August 25, 2017, the band released their second album, "Eternal Harvest."
 The album was engineered by Sam Schneider in Murfreesboro, Tennessee.
 Within the same year, the band added Amber Mackenzie (half-sister of Thomas and Riley Wingate) to the lineup as a live member to perform bass.

-In 2018, the band released a re-recording of the first EP Moth and Rust in the Temple of Putridity.
+In 2018, the band released a re-recording of the 1st EP "Moth and Rust in the Temple of Putridity."
 This was also the first year the band would perform at AudioFeed music festival in Champaign, Illinois.
 On October 18, 2018, it was announced that Kade Dodson, the band's former drummer, died from undisclosed circumstances at the age of 33 on October 12.

-In the winter of 2019, the band traveled out for "The Hasten Revelation Tour" with A Hill To Die Upon, Taking the Head of Goliath and Death Requisite.
+In the winter of 2019, the band traveled out for "The Hasten Revelation Tour" with A Hill to Die Upon, Taking the Head of Goliath and Death Requisite.

-On February 14, 2020, the band released their eighth EP, Not Burned, which was recorded and mixed by Zack.
+On February 14, 2020, the band released their 8th EP, "Not Burned," which was recorded and mixed by Zack.
 Soon after, the band would tour again in March 2020 for the 2nd "Hasten Revelation Tour" alongside Taking the Head of Goliath, My Place Was Taken, Cardiac Rupture and a reunited Crimson Thorn.
-On September 4, 2020 the band released their ninth EP titled The Dead Will Never Forgive Us.
+On September 4, 2020 the band released their 9th EP titled "The Dead Will Never Forgive Us."
 This EP was once again recorded and mixed by Zack and mastered by Mychal Soto.

 On August 26, 2021 the band self-released a single called "Enfleshed" and began working on their next studio album.

-On April 15, 2022 the band released their third studio album The Existence Of Human Suffering.
+On April 15, 2022 the band released their 3rd studio album "The Existence Of Human Suffering."
 The album was recorded and mixed by Jordan Casey.
-The band hired drummer Joe Pelleter from PeelingFlesh, Vile Impregnation and ex-Strangled to play drums on the album, which were recorded by Mychal Soto.
+The band hired drummer Joe Pelleter from PeelingFlesh, ex-Vile Impregnation and ex-Strangled to play drums on the album, which were recorded by Mychal Soto.
 A few years prior, the band released a statement on social media requesting stories from their fanbase.
 The stories were to include life situations or events that shaped them into who they are.
 The band took those submitted stories and used them to write the lyrics for the album.

+In early 2023, the band would part ways with drummer Riley Wingate and guitarist Thomas Wingate.
+They added James Atchison on drums along Grant Alan on bass and started prepping for The Summer Slams Tour with Broken Flesh.
+Later that year, James Atchison would leave the band to focus on moving.
+The band replaced him with drummer Topher Stanfield and began writing and recording a new album for 2025.
+The album, Rebirthing the Vile, was released on March 14, 2025.
+That same month, Zack did an interview with Heaven's Metal Magazine in which he discussed that the band no longer identifies as Christian, himself having renounced his faith.